kanhaiya-bhayana/ObsidianDSA/J/Interview Questions.md

 # 36. Explain the use of "this" keyword in Java?

 In Java, the **`this`** keyword is a reference to the current instance of the class.
 It is used in various contexts to avoid ambiguity, access instance variables and methods, or invoke constructors within the same class.

+The this keyword in Java is used to refer to the current object in a method or constructor.
+It's a reserved keyword that helps avoid confusion between class attributes and parameters with the same name

 ---